Christian Lopes: Oakland Athletics

 On March 11, 2022, Lopes signed a minor league contract with the Oakland Athletics.
 He began the season with the Las Vegas Aviators.
-On April 18, Lopes was added to the Athletics roster as a COVID-related substitute.
+On April 18, Lopes was added to the Athletics roster as a COVID-19 related substitute.
 He made his MLB debut on April 20.
 Lopes went hitless in nine at-bats with a walk for Oakland before he was removed from the 40-man roster and returned to Triple-A on April 27.

-He was released by the Athletics organization on August 2, 2022.
+He was released by the Athletics organization on August 2.

+In October 2022, he joined the Brazil national team for 2023 World Baseball Classic qualifiers.

+On July 19, 2023, Lopes announced on his Instagram that he was retired from professional baseball and had become a real estate agent.

 Personal life

 His brother, Tim, is also a professional baseball player.
-Married and expecting first child with his wife, Ashley.
+Lopes is married and is expecting his first child with his wife, Ashley.